220919-Reston-Java-React-AWS/Javawockeez-PJ3-React/README.md

 #### `npm test`

 Launches the test runner in the interactive watch mode.\
+Any changes made to the tests while running will trigger a new run of the tests automatically.
+By default, only tests related to changed files will be ran, although this can be changed.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 #### `npm run build`